ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux with Composer.md

         /* eduPersonTargetedID with oid NameFormat is a raw XML value */ 'attributeencodings' => ['urn:oid:1.3.6.1.4.1.5923.1.1.1.10' => 'raw'],

+        /* The <LogoutResponse> message MUST be signed if the HTTP POST or Redirect binding is used */ 'sign.logout' => true,

         'NameIDFormat' => [
            'urn:oasis:names:tc:SAML:2.0:nameid-format:transient',
            'urn:oasis:names:tc:SAML:2.0:nameid-format:persistent'